-Pack The Pantries: Food banks step up to fill the need of Hungry Hoosiers
+Pack The Pantries: Food banks step up to fill the need of hungry Hoosiers

 “Things we used to be able to do, we can’t.
 There’s a tough time getting food in.
 You know, we have suppliers telling us we have a truckload of creamed corn for you but you’re 11th inline,” said Midwest Food Bank, Executive Director, John Whitaker.

-Midwest Food Bank told us they typically distribute three million dollars worth of food in a month but in March that amount doubled to $6 million.
+Midwest Food Bank told us they typically distribute $3 million dollars worth of food in a month but in March that amount doubled to $6 million.

 Gleaners told us the crisis means they are spending $500,000 over their budget every week.

-Other pantries are reporting up to a 200-percent jump in the households they are serving.
-Many are relying on food assistance for the first time.
+Other pantries are reporting up to a 200 percent jump in the households they are serving.
+Many Hoosiers are relying on food assistance for the first time.

 “A lot of people don’t know how to ask for help.
 They really have never been put in this position until now.
 They’re desperate because not only can they not work or go outside or have to stand in line anymore even to go to the grocery store, they’ve never experienced what they’re experiencing now, it’s totally new,” said Whitaker.